Delivering products in 30 to 60 days. Call now to place your order.

 The essential components integrate into a precise architecture:

-• Electrodes (gold titanium alloys) deliver controlled electrical signals
+• Electrodes (gold, titanium alloys) deliver controlled electrical signals

-• Waveguide structures (aluminum nitride silicon carbide) direct UV light propagation
+• Waveguide structures (aluminum nitride, silicon carbide) direct UV light propagation

 • Anti-reflection coatings (magnesium fluoride) minimize optical losses